-- Early Morning before 6:00 a.m. - 9:00 a.m.
-3:00 p.m.
-Midday Evening 7:00p.m. - 9:00 p.m.
+before 6:00 a.m.
+Early Morning Midday 9:00 a.m. - 3:00 p.m.
+7:00 p.m. - 9:00 p.m.
+Evening Late Night after 9:00 p.m.

-- Late Night after 9:00p.m. - Weekend service is considered off-peak all day long with midday service levels operating between 6:00 a.m. and 7:30 p.m.
+Weekend service is considered off-peak all day long with midday service levels operating between 6:00 a.m. and 7:30 p.m.

 Most bus service is offered during morning peak, midday, afternoon peak, and evening service.
 Extension of service into the late night and early morning periods are justified by demand and monitored for effectiveness.
-Connectivity with rail service will be considered in the distribution of service provided in the late night and early morning periods.
+Connectivity with heavy rail service will be considered in the distribution of service provided in the late night and early morning periods.

-The fixed-route bus service is comprised primarily of routes serving one or more rail stations.
-Particular attention is given to maintaining key linkages to the rail system during its hours of operation.
+The fixed-route bus service is comprised primarily of routes serving one or more heavy rail stations.
+Particular attention is given to maintaining key linkages to the heavy rail system during bus system hours of operation.